Dr Naomi Smith

 - Knowledge, Ideas and People

 Naomi is a sociologist working in the School of Arts.
 Naomi joined Federation University Australia in 2015.
-She is currently the program leader for the Bachelor of Arts (Honours) program in the Faculty of Education and Arts.
-Prior to this Naomi was a PhD student and sessional academic staff member as the University of Queensland.
+She received her PhD in Sociology from the University of Queensland in 2015.

 Areas of expertise